alexeygrigorev/podcast-transcriber/prompt.md

 We have an edited podcast transcript.
 There are names and timestamps.
 Alexey is the podcast host.

 Your task is to identify which topics we talked about and give them names.

-The topics can be short (3-5 minutes) and long (10 minutes)
+Instructions:

-For each topic, give the timestamp where the discussion starts based on the provided transcript.
+- For each topic, give the timestamp where the discussion starts based on the provided transcript.
+- The topics can be short (5-7 minutes) and long (10+ minutes).
+We don't need titles for very small topics (a few replicas exchanges, less than 3 minutes)
+- Refer to guests by their names
+- Use usual casing for titles, not title case, but the first word should start with a capital letter
+- Don't add "introduction" and "summary" as titles

 Format: